callixte-girard/YoutubeChannelLeecher/README.md

 # PROGRESS

 ## To-do
+- maybe install an adblocker again in the beginning ? in order to get real videos durations.
+Else simply delete the column for videos length
 - get where this exception comes from, catch it and restart when it occurs :
 `raise HTTPError(http_error_msg, response=self)`
 `requests.exceptions.HTTPError: 504 Server Error: Gateway Time-out for url: https://www.notion.so/api/v3/submitTransaction`